(Last Updated on : 05/03/2019)

 Government.
 This was done to cater to the need of drinking water of Coimbatore

 and Madavarayapuram.
-This falls is best seen in monsoon season between June and October.
-The upper part of the falls is dangerous with deep cliffs and tourist usually enjoy the beauty and bathing at bottom of the falls.
-The Siruvani waterfalls is a famous tourist spot in Tamil Nadu.
+This falls is best seen in monsoon season between the months of June and October.
+The upper part of the Siruvani Waterfalls is dangerous with deep cliffs and the tourists usually enjoy the beauty while bathing at the bottom of the falls.
+The Siruvani Waterfalls is a famous tourist spot in Tamil Nadu.
 The place is best suited for the whole family as adventurous activities like trekking

-A drive through the paddy fields of Palakkad
+Close to the Siruvani Waterfalls are the paddy fields of Palakkad

-itself is highly entertaining.
-That is the beauty of the Palakkadan paddy fields which are golden colored.
-Huge gateways have been built on both the sides of the road.
+which in itself are golden coloured with huge gateways built on both the sides of the road.
 Being close to the Kerala - Tamil Nadu border, its architectural design depicts the styles of Kerala and Tamil Nadu.
 Several tribes

 .
 The Annamalai Hills

 range provides a panoramic view of the town.
-The dam is interlinked by canals and tunnels for confining Parambikulam

-History of the Dam
+History of Siruvani Waterfalls

-The government had proposed for the construction of the dam in February 1915.
+The Siruvani Waterfalls is popular for its dam whose construction was proposed by the government on February 1915.
 However, the construction was delayed as the villagers of Boluvampatti and Alandurai were against it.
 Later they were convinced and the construction work began in 1927.
 The work was not easy as it was an extremely unfriendly terrain.
 Even wild animals visited the place.
 A lot of security was thus required for the workers.
 Even today tourists visiting the site need to take protection against the wild animals.
 Gunmen or forest guards accompany them.